How to Install Windows Server 2016 and Hyper-V on the Vault

 • Verify that the Vault is powered down.

-• Verify that the VGA monitor or serial console is connected.
+• Verify that your display or serial console is connected.

 • Verify that an ethernet cable is plugged into the “WAN” port and is connected to a DHCP enabled switch.